georgewilliamsv5/blink/README.md

 DISCLAIMER: Blink is a practice project for learning.
 Take code from here at your own discretion and be aware of risks.

-The techniques used to train a the model are not industry standard (they are here as a placeholder).
+The techniques used to train the model are not industry standard (they are here as a placeholder).
 Much more planning goes into creating and training a model.
 I personally like this [guide](https://madewithml.com/)

 Overview